COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/California/README.md

         - the NCES crosswalk (CA_DistSchInfo_2010_2024) from the CA Dist and School Info folder on the drive

-        - the Unmerged_2024.xlsx file and place it in the main California folder.
+        - the Unmerged_2024.xlsx file from the main CA folder on the drive

 There are 16 .do files.
 Run them in the following order: